StaTixXSod/math_implementations/README.md

 # Math implementations in Python
 Hi!
 This repository contains implementations of some mathematical topics, that often uses in "Machine Learning" area.
+I am writing it for myself just to get better understanding of some topics, that I'm currently learning.
 All implementations are written in Python.

 For now this repository contains the following topics:
 - Linear algebra